idfyed/playground/docs/index.md

 ---
-title: 'IDFyed Playground'
+title: 'Idfyed Playground'
 ---

 ## Abstract

-IDFyed Playground is a set of instructions, documentation and tools that can be used by an IDFyed customer during evaluation of the services.
+Idfyed Playground is a set of instructions, documentation and tools that can be used by an Idfyed customer during evaluation of the services.
 It is not a complete integration instruction.
 Using the playground it is possible to develop a web application that uses Idfyed for authentication and identification of users.

 ## Intended Audience

-The IDFyed Playground is intended primarily for technically minded persons that need to understand the technical structure of the Idfyed service and how to integrate it in the customer environment.
+The Idfyed Playground is intended primarily for technically minded persons that need to understand the technical structure of the Idfyed service and how to integrate it in the customer environment.

 ## API Documentation